zhshch2002/goribot/README.md

     Items []interface{} // the new result data which will send to the spider，use to store Meta  map[string]interface{} // the request task created by NewTaskWithMeta func will have a k-y pair

-    drop bool // in handlers chain,you can use ctx.Drop() to break the chain and stop handling }
+    drop bool // in handlers chain,you can use ctx.Drop() to break the handler chain and stop handling }
 ```